UvaCsl/HemoCell/doc/user_guide/cases/pipeflow.rst

 ``x``-axis.
 There are three parameters of specific interest for this example

 - ``<domain><refDirN>``: this controls the number of fluid cells perpendicular to the flow direction.
-Thus, this parameter directly controls the diamter of the pipe, as a single fluid cell translates to 0.5µm.
+Thus, this parameter directly controls the diameter of the pipe, as a single fluid cell translates to 0.5µm.

   .. note::